Policies and Procedures

 • Where applications are rejected because of information that has been disclosed, applicants have the right to know and to challenge incorrect information.

-• Kids’ Corner Limited abide by Ofsted requirements in respect of references and DBS checks for staff and volunteers, to ensure that no disqualified person or unsuitable person works at the setting or has access to the children.
+• Kids’ Corner abide by Ofsted requirements in respect of references and DBS checks for staff and volunteers, to ensure that no disqualified person or unsuitable person works at the setting or has access to the children.

 • All staff are requested termly to confirm that there are no changes to their household circumstances that would impede their suitability to carry out their role.
 Should circumstances have changed it is the Manager’s responsibility to inform Ofsted.